Akshay-ch-dj/Usedbrains-E-market-project/Docs/docker_essentials.md

 * $`docker exec -it <container-name> bash`, it can be used to connect to the db service running and view the tables created in postgres.
 * Use `\q` to exit from postgres and `exit` to exit from the terminal.

-## Creating docker containers using direct commands.
+## Creating docker containers using direct commands

 * Use `docker create` to create a container with `-V` mount a volume, to a specific directory, and --name, name of base image
 * To create a running independent db image.accordion